 Parents are invited to a meeting at the school where the results are explained and recommendations provided.
-Home programming materials and suggestions may be provided.
+In some situations, assessment results may be conferenced via a telephone conversation Home programming materials and suggestions may be provided.
 The parents receive a copy of the final report.
 In some situations, the assessment report is sent home and the results are conferenced via a telephone conversation with the Speech-Language Pathologist.